Manuscript preparation guidelines for journal authors

 In general, we recommend one figure per 500 words of text.

-Examples of figures and guidance on filetypes can be seen on our Figure Guidance page.
-For specific advice and step by step guidance on accepted file formats and our figure requirements please open, download and save our figure guidelines PDF.
+For specific advice and step by step guidance on accepted file formats and our figure requirements please open, download and save our figure guidance.

 All figures are published in colour online.
-The following four journals also have a black and white printed version: Bridge Engineering, Géotechnique, Ground Improvement and Magazine of Concrete Research.
-This should be considered when trying to convey information through colour, use greyscale where necessary.
-If you wish, you can pay a charge of 750 GBP for colour printing.
-To do so, send this form to the journal office.
+The following journals also have a black and white printed version: Bridge Engineering, Géotechnique, Ground Improvement and Magazine of Concrete Research.

 If reproducing or adapting figures from other published work, this must be referenced in the caption and appropriate permissions sought.
 Please see our copyright page for more information.